marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 Conclusions
 =======
-The results of the experiments performed at application, transport and link have highlighted the following issues:
+The results of the experiments performed at application, transport and data link layer have highlighted the following issues:

   * Corrupted data is being delivered to userspace applications.
   * The corruption happens both with a switched and back-to-back connection.